bxie/bxie-academic/content/post/students/index.md

 ### My Research Values
 * *Equity*: research advances equity or justice oriented goals by making space for critiquing and/or changing existing social structures and norms
-* *Plurality: research makes space for pluralistic interpretations or uses of data and/or computing
+* *Plurality*: research makes space for pluralistic interpretations or uses of data and/or computing
 * *Learning*: research involves individuals, groups, and/or communities learning, preferably in a socially-situated context
 * *Boundary Crossing*: people’s diverse expertise and lived experiences enrichen the research
 * *Augmenting What Already Exists*: Use of data and computing augment existing social initiatives